KINGTUT10101/SceneMan/README.md

-sceneMan.buffer = {} -- Stores the scene stack when the original scene stack is disabled sceneMan.frozen = false -- If true, the buffer will be used instead of the original stack lockLevel = 0 -- They highest level of the stack that is locked sceneMan.version = "1.4.3" -- The used version of Scene Man
+sceneMan.buffer = {} -- Stores the scene stack when the original scene stack is disabled sceneMan.frozen = false -- If true, the buffer will be used instead of the original stack lockLevel = 0 -- They highest level of the stack that is locked
 ```

 #### Methods: